greg-dubrow/tidy-tuesday-projects/2020/tt_2020-04-07_letour/README.md

 <img src="images/tt_letour2b-1.png" width="100%" />

 What does this chart tell us?
+As you look at it, keep in mind the y axis is different in the 1900s - 1930s chart because in the early years of the race the gaps were much wider.

 Most obviously, and not surprisingly, the gaps between winner and next best time shrank as the race professionalized and sports science got